 Research has found that the presence of policosanols in food helps in weight loss.
 Policosanols are a group of high molecular weight (20–36 carbon) aliphatic primary alcohols found in plant epicuticular waxes.
 Sorghum, which is known as Jowar contains policosanols that help in reducing cholesterol in our body.
 Whole sorghum grain contains about 69.7 mg/100 gm of policosanols whereas polished sorghum contains about 9.8 mg/100 gm.

-Calorie content in Millet for Weight loss:
+The calorie content in Millet for Weight loss:

 When it comes to weight reduction or increase, the calorie content of food is crucial.
 According to research, eating fewer calories than our bodies truly burn can help us lose weight more quickly.
 Barnyard Millet has a caloric value of 307 kcal and can be included in your diet.